 Daniel Seita

-I am actively recruiting students!
-Please check the Sensing, Learning, and Understanding for Robotic Manipulation website to get involved.
+If you are a student interested in working with me, please check the Sensing, Learning, and Understanding for Robotic Manipulation website to get involved.

-Formal Bio Contact Github G. Scholar C. Vitae Research Statement
+Formal Bio Contact Github G. Scholar C. Vitae

 Communication Tips To International Students